 Many synths (and virtual Instruments) utilize stereo effects, such as chorus or stereo delays and reverbs, to create really wide stereo sounds or patches.
-These patches sound great when you are auditioning them but not realistic, in my opinion, when it comes time to mix.
-To create bass sounds with a wide, spread out sound while retaining a tight solid bottom end I do this trick:
+These patches sound great when you are auditioning them, but not realistic, in my opinion, when it comes time to fit things into the mix.
+To create bass sounds with a wide, spread out sound while retaining a tight solid bottom end, I've developed this trick.

-Split to 2 sets of tracks by duplicating the main bass track.
-I print my virtual instruments to audio tracks so in this case its 2 stereo audio tracks but this techniques could work equally well with instrument tracks.
+Split the bass part to two sets of tracks by duplicating the main bass track.
+I print my virtual instruments to audio tracks – in this case, it's two stereo audio tracks, but this techniques could work equally well with instrument tracks.

 I use a filter on both tracks.
 The mono one is for the lowest frequencies so I put a low pass filter on that track with a cutoff at about 130-150Hz and on the other track where I want the wide sound I use a high pass filter and set cutoff frequency at about 170Hz or so.
-Both are usually a 24db filter.
-(Again, you could use this method in Logic, putting the high pass filter on the hard-left/hard-right tracks and the low-pass on your centre-panned copy.)
+Both are usually a 24dB filter.

-This same approach can also be done with 2 different bass sounds, one for the bottom frequencies and one for the higher, wider, stereo width.
+This same approach can also be done with two different bass sounds, layering in one for the bottom frequencies and one to bring the higher, wider, stereo width.